woocommerce/projects/readme.txt

 == Upgrade Notice ==

-= 1.2.3 =
+= 1.3.0 =
 * The project category urls have been improved to use the base page title as the slug opposed to the `project-category` default.
 So, previously your project cateogry urls will have looked like: yoursite.com/project-category/illustration.
 Now, `project-category` is replaced with the slug of your projects base page.
 So if you're using a page called 'Portfolio' that url will now look like: yoursite.com/portfolio/illustration.
-You will have to create redirects to make the old urls work.
+You will have to create custom redirects if you want the old urls work.
 * This version adds admin tabs to the settings screens, and will run an update to your existing settings data.
 If your data is not retained, simply resave your settings.

 = 1.2.0 =